688 - Pinball - live

 It gets pretty sticky once you have to make decisions.

-So a federal grand jury on the pin mall business was convened in Seattle, and it led to the indictments of Fred
+So a federal grand jury on the pinball business was convened in Seattle, and it led to the indictments of Fred Galino and John Michael.

-John Michael was one of the guys who owned the places that were bombed.
+John Michael is one of the guys who owned the places that were bombed.
+Okay.

 Which, you know, a little while ago would have sounded really weird, but now we're all like, right.